How To Pay Your Mortgage With a Credit Card

 Cons

-As discussed above, there are two main methods of paying your mortgage with a credit card- through an intermediary and by using a gift card or money method.
+As discussed above, there are two main methods of paying your mortgage with a credit card- through an intermediary or through the gift card/money order method.
 Here’s a quick guide on how to use each method.

 Using an Intermediary